gahasapurba/gahasapurba/README.md

 ### <img alt="handwavegif" src="https://user-images.githubusercontent.com/39513876/112366216-8cfe7400-8cfe-11eb-8116-7d3dbae20e97.gif" width="40"/><br>HORAS, Hello There !

 I am an IT Enthusiast that currently work as Software Engineer.
-I have a huge interest in IT field especially in website development.
-I'm using several programming languages such as PHP, JavaScript, and SQL to build websites.
-I also have a good knowledge using PHP framework such as Laravel.
+I have a huge interest in IT field especially in application & website development.
+I'm using several programming languages such as Java, PHP, JavaScript, and SQL to build websites.
+I also have a good knowledge using Java & PHP framework such as Spring Boot & Laravel.
 I'm able to work independently or in a team, responsible, and learn new things quickly.

 ![Alt Text](https://cdn-images-1.medium.com/max/1600/1*g3zcRSjUu50p7_1brc9c2Q.gif)